 Introduction to psychiatry

-Director: Dr. Cheryl Murphy
+Director: Dr. Katharine Black

 To become a psychiatrist, completion of four years of medical school training plus five years of residency is required.
 During your medical school training at Dalhousie you will be introduced to the Department of Psychiatry.
 Undergraduate teaching in the department focuses on highlighting the significance of biopsychosocial factors in normal human development and in illness, enabling students to recognize psychiatric disorders and how to treat these disorders within their competence, or refer the patient for psychiatric investigation and management.

 MED 1: First-Year Medicine - Basic Clinical Skills

 During first year, students are introduced to fundamental principles in the study and practice of medicine.
 This includes supervised sessions interviewing psychiatric patients for the purpose of developing basic assessment and communication skills.
 Formal psychiatric teaching and clinical experiences begin in second year.